 “You’re the best, Nessa.
 That’s just why I wish you would leave that job and show ‘em all what they’d be missing.
 What’s the point of being loyal when they’re not?
 Penny isn’t as half as good as you are, and you’ve worked there twice as long.
 There’s something really wrong with that picture.”

 “Don’t start, Vince.”
 I grab my phone off the mantel and shriek when my political junkie mug filled with I voted buttons, and other unknown debris, nearly crashes to the floor.
 I catch it just in time and set it next to the snapshot of my parents ogling each other.
-Before I can turn away, my eyes lock onto the photo of me wearing a Vera Wang wedding gown and Vince in a tuxedo, refusing to smile.
+Before I can turn away, my eyes lock on the photo of me wearing a Vera Wang wedding gown and Vince in a tuxedo, refusing to smile.
 My love life is definitely on point.
 Now my career—that’s a whole ‘nother story.

 “I love you, baby,” Vince says, planting soft kisses laced in morning breath on my face.
 “By the way, I haven’t heard from Harold.
 He probably hates my idea.”